 How to Tow a Caravan | Beginners Guide to Towing

 Towing a caravan for the first time may seem a scary prospect, but it needn’t be.
-Read up on all you need to know below or join the Club to attend one of our Manoeuvring Courses.
+Read up on all you need to know below or attend one of our Club Courses.

 If the thought of towing is preventing you from buying a caravan, there are places where you can have a go before you buy a unit.

 Some of the larger caravan shows have opportunities to try towing a caravan, under the watchful eye of a professional instructor.

 Your local caravan dealer may also be prepared to let you take a caravan on the road – especially if it helps secure a sale.